ashrafkgit/HPE-CloudPhysics/Docs/Introduction.md

 _Better understanding of Business Goals._

-_Adds value to businees by cost, provides operational resilience and business agility._
+_Adds value to businees by cost (TCO), provides operational resilience and business agility._

 ##
 ##